isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/ramsey-theory/ramsey-theory.typ

     - $(lambda, -1)$ has CP iff $lambda = 1$.
     - $(3, 4, -6)$ doesn't have CP.
 ]
-#theorem("Rado")[
-    A rational matrix is PR iff it has CP.
-]
-#remark[
-    This shows that partition regularity is checkable in finite time.
-Neither direction of Rado's theorem is obvious.
-]
 #example[
     $
         mat(1, -1, 3; 2, -2, a; 4, -4, b)